Todor Tagarev: Political career

 Tagarev was first appointed as the Minister of Defense by President Rosen Plevneliev on 13 March 2013 as part of the Caretaker Government of Marin Raykov.

 Denkov Government Tenure

 On 6 June 2023 Tagarev was sworn in as the new Minister of Defense as part of the newly formed Denkov Government.
+He defined as his main priorities strengthening the country’s defence capabilities, supporting Ukraine, and countering Russia’s hybrid influence.